RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-address-based-0.1.0.md

 | **values.refundAddress**  | String | Ethereum address for the refund                | Optional      |

 Note: to use the Rinkeby testnet just replace the id by "pn-rinkeby-erc20-address-based"

+## Interpretation

+Any transaction from the request `currency` ERC-20 contract destined to the `addPaymentAddress` is considered as a payment.
+Any ERC-20 transaction reaching the address `addRefundAddress` is considered as a refund.

 ---